 Candidates will offer a considered and balanced review of the social impact of urbanisation on two countries.
-The two countries may or may not be from the same region.
-Impact may extend beyond the timeframe, but it must be clearly linked to the issue raised in the question.
+The two countries may or may not be from the same region and they may or may not have been contemporaneous with each other.
+Impact may extend beyond the timeframe but it must be clearly linked to the issue raised in the question.
 Candidates may offer equal coverage of both countries, or they may prioritize their examination of one of them.
 However, both countries will be a feature of the response.
 A comparative approach may or may not be used.
 Candidates may discuss problems related to public health and poor housing, or, more positively, in the long term, improved access to healthcare and education.
 There may be discussion of how poor urban social provision may have impacted on levels of poverty, crime and social disunity.
-Commonly, urbanization has led to depopulation of the countryside and so impacted rural communities and family structure.
+Commonly, urbanization has led to depopulation of the countryside and so impacting rural communities and family structure.
 There may be discussion of living conditions in suburbia, for example, compared to inner cities.
 Candidates' opinions or conclusions will be presented clearly and supported by appropriate evidence.